 Yet, in the midst of this uncertainty, I am now more certain than ever of at least one thing: America has become the new Japan, and has entered a long-term period of overall low interest rates.
 That’s especially significant for income-based investors, as I’ve explained in previous newsletters.
 On the one hand, it means we no longer have to worry about a headwind in the bond market since, generally speaking, when interest rates fall, bond values rise and vice-versa.
 On the other hand, a low interest rate environment also makes it more challenging for bond investors to get good yields.—which is why I believe actively-managed income-based strategies are so important right now.
 Active management is the key to helping meet that challenge on behalf of financial clients.

 Bond Market ‘Softeners’

 With all that said, there are two other important points I’d like to make about investing for income, and how a portfolio of individual bonds and bond-like instruments can soften the impact of market turmoil, even in highly uncertain times like these.
+This is especially important for those in the process of calculating their retirement before they retire.
 In order to share them, I’ll have to do something I don’t do very often in this space, which is to take a deep dive into market math and get fairly technical—so put on your thinking caps and bear with me!